Use of steel in cladding systems

 Standing seam sheeting has concealed fixings and can be fixed in lengths of up to 30 m.
 The advantages are that there are no penetrations directly through the sheeting that could lead to water leakage.
 The fastenings are in the form of clips that hold the sheeting down but allow it to move longitudinally.
 The disadvantage of this system is that less restraint is provided to the purlins than with a conventionally fixed system.

 Composite or sandwich panels are increasingly used as they are prefabricated elements that are produced in a range of thicknesses up to 120 mm.
-In roofing applications, the main fixings to the purlins are made through the crest of the roof profile.
+In roofing applications, the main fixings to the purlins are generally made through the trough of the roof profile.

 - Steel Buildings, BCSA No. 35/03, Chapter 4, Single Storey Buildings